 Even when the tunnels were in use few people of the city of Chicago knew they existed beyond those who used them.
 When completed nearly sixty-two miles of tunnels criss-crossed underneath the city.
 The tunnels were six feet wide and 7.5 feet high with one-foot thick concrete walls.
 Overhead trolley wires powered them.

-The variety of uses went beyond the aforementioned retail merchandise shipping, to large train depots and warehouses.
-They were also used for the delivery of coal and other heating materials to buildings.
+The tunnels also handled coal deliveries and other bulky cargoes.
 Most importantly the tunnels served as a way to remove the ashes and waste from coal-burning buildings and take them to the dump, and having the tunnels underground, where the burning was happening, was incredibly efficient.
 By moving shipping underground, these tunnels helped reduce street level traffic during times of intense congestion.
-(If you’ve been on our “Inside the Loop tour,” you may recall the Thomas Edison film we watch of State and Madison Street form 1897.)

 ~Brian Failing: Research & Collections Intern

 In business since 2010, Chicago Detours is a passionate team of educators, historians and storytellers.
 We applied a decade of experience as one of Chicago’s top-rated tour companies to become a virtual event company in 2020.
 We bring curious people to explore, learn and interact about Chicago’s history, architecture and culture through custom tours, content production, and virtual events.